Cree: Located in Ontario

 Fort Severn First Nation and their reserve, Fort Severn 89, located on the mouth of the Severn River on Hudson Bay, is the most northern community in Ontario.
 It is a member of Keewaytinook Okimakanak Council.

-Mushkegowuk Council, based in Moose Factory, Ontario, represents chiefs from seven First Nations across Ontario.
-Swampy Cree members are: Fort Albany First Nation and Attawapiskat First Nation.
+Mushkegowuk Council, based in Moose Factory, represents chiefs from seven First Nations across Ontario.
+Swampy Cree members are Fort Albany First Nation and Attawapiskat First Nation.
 Fort Albany First Nation is located at Fort Albany, Ontario, on the southern shore of the Albany River at James Bay.
 The reserve, Fort Albany 67, is shared with the Kashechewan First Nation.
 The Attawapiskat First Nation is located at mouth of the Attawapiskat River on James Bay.
 The community is on the Attawapiskat 91A reserve.
 The Attawapiskat 91 reserve is 27000 ha on both shores of the Ekwan River, 165 km upstream from the mouth on James Bay.

-Independent from a Tribal Council is the Weenusk First Nation located in Peawanuck in the Kenora District.
+Independent from a tribal council is the Weenusk First Nation located in Peawanuck in the Kenora District.
 The community was located on their reserve of Winisk 90 on the mouth of the Winisk River on James Bay but the community was destroyed in the 1986 Winisk flood and the community had to be relocated to Peawanuck.

 Located in Manitoba

 Keewatin Tribal Council is a Tribal Council based in Thompson, Manitoba that represents eleven First Nations, of which five are Swampy Cree, across northern Manitoba.
 Fox Lake Cree Nation is based in Gillam, 248 km northeast of Thompson via Provincial Road 280 (PR 280), and has several reserves along the Nelson River.
 Shamattawa First Nation is located on their reserve, Shamattawa 1, on the banks of the Gods River where the Echoing River joins.
-The community is very remote; only connected via air or via winter ice roads to other First Nation communities.
+The community is remote; only connected via the airport or winter and ice roads to other First Nation communities.
 The Tataskweyak Cree Nation is located in the community of Split Lake, Manitoba within the Split Lake 171 reserve, 144 km northeast of Thompson on PR 280, on the lake of the same name on the Nelson River system.
 War Lake First Nation possess several reserves but are located on the Mooseocoot reserve in the community of Ilford, Manitoba, 35 km east of York Landing.
 York Factory First Nation is based on the reserve of York Landing, 30 km south of Split Lake via ferry.
 York Factory was a settlement and Hudson's Bay Company (HBC) trading post, established in 1684, on the shore of Hudson Bay, at the mouth of the Hayes River.
 In 1956, the trading post was closed and the community was moved inland to the current site.